akash1810/southern-railway-smartcard-delay-repay/README.md

 * What's with all the red text everywhere?!
 * Why isn't there a separate form for smartcard holders, rather than mashing the two forms together?!

+See [this](./justification/README.md) for a full explanation on why this form is so painful.

 Inspired by [@rem](https://twitter.com/rem/status/592333171578032128) this chrome extension will make this form simpler for smartcard holders.

 ## Usage